-The Organisation understands the widerindustry culture and takes active participation to improve H&S risk control.
+The Organisation understands the widerindustry culture and takes active participation proactive in informing others and forming groups that support a culture of risk

-- Individuals actively seek additional roles and accountabilities to achieve the Organisation's strategic risk management aims. - Changes in supervisory arrangements and accountabilities are planned as part of any change.
+• Individuals actively seek additional roles and accountabilities to achieve the Organisation's strategic risk management aims.

+Changes in supervisory arrangements and accountabilities are planned as part of any change.